endigma/unocss-preset-radix/README.md

 ### palette

 An array of the Radix UI Colors you'd like to include.
-Dark mode is automatic.
+Dark mode and alpha variants are automatic.
+Overlay colors are added by default.

 ### prefix